What is circumcision?

 How is circumcision performed?

 In newborns and babies till 6 months old, circumcision can be performed under local anaesthesia with a sleeve method or Plastibell device.
-I have moved towards doing the modified sleeve circumcision instead of the Plastibell, because there is less risk of excess skin and a secondary phimosis occurring.
+I have moved towards doing the modified sleeve circumcision instead of the Plastibell, because there is less pain and less risk of excess skin causing a secondary phimosis.
 The baby is awake and has a pacifier with glucose water for comfort.
 The foreskin is cleaned under antiseptic conditions.
 Local anaesthesia is given.
 A sleeve of foreskin is cut circumferentially around the inner and outer prepuce.
 Circumcision is completed by trimming the excess skin off, and the edges are stitched together after haemostasis (Figure 1).

 Alternatively, an appropriate sized Plastibell is selected and placed over the tip of the penis.
 A string is tied around the Plastibell to constrict the blood supply to the excess foreskin.